 Your credit score determines whether or not you will be approved for a loan and greatly affects the interest rate you will pay for borrowing the money.
 Your credit score also influences your insurance rates and can also affect whether or not an employer will hire you.
 Cleaning up what’s on your credit report will help you increase your credit score and improve your credit-worthiness.
 Cleaning up your credit report takes a little time and effort but it’s worth it.
+See also how part-time hourly pay relates to regular earnings on this awesome paycheck calculator.
 The following steps will help walk you through the process.

 Step 1 Get a copy of your credit score

 Before you can clean up your credit you’ll need to find out what your credit score is.
 You can search online to find free credit score offers.
 Credit scores range from 300 to the perfect 850.
 The average credit score in the U.S. is 723.
 If yours is under 620 chances are you will have a difficult time finding any type of financing but there are things you can do to clean up your credit and improve your score.

 Step 2 Get a copy of your credit report

 You can request a free copy of your credit report from one reporting agency once a year from annualcreditreport.com.
 This will get you started on the road to your credit clean up, however, you will need to clean up any errors in your credit report with each of the three major credit reporting agencies; Experian, Equifax, and Transunion.
 This means at some point you will have to pay for your credit reports from the other agencies.

 Step 3 Dispute any inaccuracies